K-Khud/JuniorTestAssignment/README.md

 **Cache**

-The `ProductsCache` & `Availability` modules are the local data storages implemented with the use of `CoreData` framework.
+The `ProductsCache` & `AvailabilityCache` modules are the local data storages implemented with the use of `CoreData` framework.
 There are two entities:
 `ProductCache` - to save the list of products per category.
 `Content` - to save the availability records per manufacturer from the separate backend response.
 Single record is the `availability` per product `id`.